bryanwills/my-mac-os/readme.md

 - [Safari](https://wiki.nikiv.dev/web/browsers/safari) spend majority of time on mac in the app.
 - [Google Chrome Canary](https://wiki.nikiv.dev/web/browsers/google-chrome) use Canary over regular as I don't use Chrome for browsing but for development as its [dev tools](https://wiki.nikiv.dev/web/browsers/google-chrome/chrome-dev-tools) are superior.
 Sometimes canary builds break so I go to regular Chrome.
+- [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/) use it only for browsing [Twitter](https://wiki.nikiv.dev/tools/twitter) and sometimes dev.
+Have 2 feeds open in tab 1/2 and have bind `space+k` to instantly open it.

 ## Command Line Apps